Mitchell Englander: Campaign

-Englander was chief of staff to City Councilman Greig Smith from 2003 to 2009, in Los Angeles City Council District 12, then in the Northwest San Fernando Valley.
-Like the Councilman before him, Englander joined the LAPD Reserves and used that platform to launch a run for office.
+Englander was chief of staff to City Councilmember Greig Smith from 2003 to 2009, in Los Angeles City Council District 12, then in the Northwest San Fernando Valley.
+Like the Councilmember before him, Englander joined the LAPD Reserves and used that platform to launch a run for office.
 In September 2009 Englander launched his campaign to succeed Smith, who had announced retirement upon his term's end.

 Noting that Englander was the "consummate City Hall insider," the Los Angeles Times endorsed him as "the best of several good choices."
 An editorial noted that Englander's "proximity" to Greig Smith had "clearly brought him advantages in fund-raising," with more than $440,000 already raised, "which is 10 times as much as his closest rival (and more than any other candidate for city office this election)."
 The Times said that Englander had been Smith's "proxy" and "now claims to have played the leading role in a number of Smith's accomplishments."
 The L.A.
 Daily News endorsed him as well, saying that Smith presented "common-sense ideas to reform government, such as cutting general managers' base salaries but awarding bonuses to those who provide excellent service on a tight budget."